 The train stops occasionally to allow travellers to photograph misty ponds, rivers and sweeping views of forests.
 Here travellers can follow, at a slow pace, the spring and summer progress across Sweden.
 For those who want to see moose and wildlife first and foremost, the Inlandsbanan railway offers excellent conditions, as the track follows the route where moose have migrated for thousands of years towards the pastures in the north.

-For those who primarily want to see moose and wildlife, good conditions are given along the Inlandsbanan, since the railway track follows the path where moose have walked for thousands of years to pasture in the north.
-Along the journey through Ångermanland, the journey even passes by the water areas where the moose swim annually, and which is the main stage for the dramaturgy on TV.
-Inlandsbanan also crosses the inland’s large reindeer herding areas, where the train sometimes stops for crossing herds.
-This creates the opportunity to see wildlife in real time, but this time as a part of the event itself.
+Along its journey through Ångermanland, the railway also passes the water areas where the moose swim over every year.
+In addition to following the moose tracks, the Inlandsbanan also crosses the vast inland reindeer pastures, where the train occasionally stops for crossing herds of reindeer.
+This creates the opportunity to see wildlife in real time, but this time as an interactive part of the action.

 The sound of birds, melting ice and rushing winds will make many rediscover the thrill of slow waiting.
 There is a special joy in a slow journey towards the goal when it is lined with captivating natural landscapes.
 For those who want to experience the slow through a window, the Inland Railway awaits this summer.